-Honduras profile
+Honduras media guide

 Freedom House says most of the main media outlets are owned by a few powerful business interests which exert control over content.

-There were 2.7 million internet users by 2017, around 32% of the population (Internetworldstats).
-Facebook is the leading social network..
+There were 5.5 million internet users by July 2022, comprising 54% of the population (Internetworldstats.com).
+Facebook is the leading social network.

 - El Heraldo - private daily